Would You Let Your Child Have a Mental Health Day

 What is a mental health day?

-Luckily, many schools are now allowing kids to stay home for a mental health day, as they would for any sick day—these new rules come amidst rising anxiety, depression, and suicide rates among kids.
+Luckily, many schools over half the country are now allowing kids to stay home for a mental health day, as they would for any sick day—these new rules come amidst rising anxiety, depression, and suicide rates among kids.

 Why your kids may need a mental health day?

-Whether the school of your kids recognizes mental health day or not, these may be the reasons they need one.
+Whether the school of your kids recognizes mental health day or not, these mental and behavioral health reasons just may be the reasons they need one.

 Relationship struggles